This webpage gives you an overview of frequently asked questions about the admission requirements and the application process.

 It is not possible to make any changes after you have submitted your application, only after your application has been processed and has been considered to be incomplete, you will be able to make any necessary changes.This answers my question.Thank you for your feedback

 During your admission process at the University of Twente, we request you to provide us with the certified photocopies after you have received a (conditional) admission letter.
-Please send us certified photocopies of your final documents (no temporary or predicted grades documentation), since many students still have to pass their diploma/degree during the summer period.
+Dutch law requires the University of Twente to pursue these certified photocopies of the final documents (after graduation) to finalize a student's enrolment.
+Please send us certified photocopies of your final documents (no temporary or predicted grades documentation) since many students still have to pass their diploma/degree during the summer period.
 The deadline to submit the certified photocopies is before the intake moment of your study.
 Please be aware that you will not be enrolled if we do not receive the documents.

 - What is the intention of the requested certified photocopies, and which authority can certify my documents?